 You also know to ignore those useless diamond color grading charts!
 Pen and ink illustrations of not-so-real diamond colors are not accurate.
 Printers' ink on paper is not representative of the actual differences in hue and saturation that actual diamonds exhibit.

 What else did you learn?
 Oh yes, that's right...
 You now know all about the "No BGM" [Brown, Grey, Milky] trap.
 Imagine what it would be like to buy a G-color diamond out of virtual inventory.
 You receive the package.
 You open the box.
 Take out the diamond and discover that it is G-color with brown or grey undertones.
 Yuck.
 What a disappointment.

-Remember it’s not enough to limit your search to AGS Ideal-0 or GIA Excellent cut diamonds.
-Those diamond cut grades do not take the optical precision of the diamond into account.
-Which is crazy since the degree of optical precision will have a direct impact upon the intensity of sparkle!
+In the first place, remember that limiting your search to AGS Ideal and GIA Excellent is only the first step.
+As a matter of fact those overall cut grades do not take the optical precision into account.
+That is crazy since the degree of optical precision has a direct impact on the intensity of sparkle!

-Now it can be difficult to interpret the meaning of these images if you don't already know how… So I recommend relying on my expertise (totally shameless plug).
+Now, it can be difficult to interpret the meaning of these images if you don't already know how.
+With that in mind, I recommend relying on my expertise (totally shameless plug).

 30+ years of diamond buying experience has its benefits you know!
-I'm happy help you pinpoint the subtle differences in diamond cut quality that will ensure your online diamond buying success!
-Let me know if you'd like my assistance searching for a diamond.
-And feel free to send me links to any diamonds that you might be considering.
+In that case, I'm happy to help you pinpoint the subtle differences in diamond cut quality.
+Under those circumstances, your online diamond buying success is practically guaranteed!
+Let me know if you'd like my assistance searching for a diamond and feel free to send me links to any diamonds that you might be considering.